Accra: Geography

-Air is often trapped in pockets over the city, and an insulation effect can give rise to a local increase in air temperature of several degrees.
+Air is often trapped in pockets over the city, and an insulating effect can give rise to a local increase in air temperature of several degrees.
 This occurs most notably in the Accra Newtown sports complex areas.

 Administration

 The administration of Accra occurs at two levels.
 Strategic initiatives, such as the urban transportation project, are coordinated between district authorities, while local administration is carried out by local government authorities, which are responsible for most local services, such as local planning, local roads and refuse collection within their area of jurisdiction.

 The former territory of the Accra Metropolitan District, 199.4 km2, as it existed before 2008, is now divided into 13 separate local government districts, all governed as municipal assemblies with their own town hall and a municipal executive appointed by the president of the republic.
 Each municipal assembly is responsible for most local services, such as local planning and refuse collection.
 The reduced Accra Metropolitan District (also referred to as City of Accra), 20.4 km2, once comprised the entirety of Accra until the Ledzokuku, Krowor, La Dadekotopon, Ablekuma North, Ablekuma Central, Ablekuma West, Ayawaso East, Ayawaso North, Ayawaso Central, Ayawaso West, Okaikwei North, and Korley Kottey districts were carved out as separate municipal districts between 2008 and 2019.